fuadhossainnishad/pulsebudget_server/README.md

 - Import budget allocation data from a CSV file into MongoDB.
 - Store metadata about processed files.
 - Visualize budget data with interactive bar charts.
+- Filter budget data by subsidiary and sector.
-- RESTful API for data retrieval.
+- RESTful API for data retrieval and user management.
+- User authentication with role-based access (Admin and Viewer).
 - Scalable backend with Mongoose schemas.

 ## Tech Stack